-New York — Sony Electronics president Stan Glasgow and consumer sales president Jay Vandenbree also spoke about products and technology, as well as retail sales and the economy, during Thursday’s media roundtable at the Sony Building, here
+Sony Electronics president Stan Glasgow and consumer sales president Jay Vandenbree also spoke about products and technology, during their media roundtable at the Sony Building, here.

 Blu-ray: Glasgow commented, “Has Blu-ray met [sales] expectations?
 No. Has the economy hurt it?
 Yes, but there will be growth in Blu-ray this holiday season.”